jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 # How Data Flow works

-Swift has over six ways to pass around data.
-And the one you choose depends on whether you are working with:
+There are over six ways you can pass data around in SwiftUI.
+The one you choose depends on whether you are working with:

-- a value type (struct)
+- Value types (structs)
  - @State - Transient data owned by the view.
  - @Binding - For mutating data owned by another view.

-- a reference type (class)
+- Reference type (classes)
 	- @StateObject - Managed by SwiftUI
 	- @ObservedObject - Shared data passed between views
 	- @EnvironmentObject - Shared data automatically available in subviews

 ![](images/how-to-choose.png)

-Let's see how each works.

 ## Value types